Letter to Shareholders

 Independent Director

-Michael C. Lu
+Michael Chunchi Lu

 Independent Director

-Vincent Thai
+Vincent Thuan Thanh Thai

 Independent Director